Take the first step

 This is a highly participatory and interactive course, not lecture-style.
 Participants will be asked to play the role of deal maker – as a lead negotiator, investor, investment banker, salesman, consultant, or investment advisor — in pioneering transactions.

 Robert rejoins the class in Module 5 having first met them in Module 1 in London.
-In addition to his role with TRIUM, Robert is also Associate Professor of International Relations and the Research Director of the Grantham Research Institute on Climate Change and the Environment at LSE.
-He is also an associate fellow of Chatham House, the London-based think tank.
+Robert is a Professor of International Relations at the LSE and a Distinguished Fellow of the Munk School of Global Affairs & Public Policy at Toronto University.
+He was the Research Director of the LSE’s Grantham Research Institute on Climate Change and the Environment in 2017-22.
 Robert has published widely on issues relating to international political economy, global business and global environmental politics.Faculty focus

 Once again Matt Mulford joins the class, this time to focus on his ‘Negotiation Analysis’ course.
 His research interests include the psychology of judgment and decision, negotiation analysis, experimental game theory, and experimental research design.